Sulphate Resisting Cement Manufacturing

 AGICO Offers Sulphate Resisting Cement Plants From 50-10000 TPD.
 Please Feel Free To Contact Us!

 Sulphate Resisting Cement Manufacturing Process

-Raw materials needed in the production of sulfate resistant cement are basically the same as ordinary Portland cement, mainly including calcareous materials, clayey materials, and ferriferous corrective materials.
-However, their mineral composition is very different from the ordinary Portland cement.
+Raw materials needed in the production of sulfate-resistant cement are basically the same as ordinary Portland cement, mainly including calcareous materials, clayey materials, and ferriferous corrective materials.
+However, their mineral composition is very different from ordinary Portland cement.

-- The hydration product of C3A is the component that most susceptible to corrosion in cement.
+1. The hydration product of C3A is the component that is most susceptible to corrosion in cement.
 As the corrosion resistance of C4AF is stronger than C3A, it partially replaces C3A in sulfate resistant cement to improve the non-corrodibility.

-- CH produced in the hydration process of C3S is another factor leading to corrosion.
-Therefore, appropriately reducing the content of C3S and correspondingly increasing C2S which has better performance is also an effective measure to improve the corrosion resistance of sulfate resistant cement.
+2. CH produced in the hydration process of C3S is another factor leading to corrosion.
+Therefore, appropriately reducing the content of C3S and correspondingly increasing C2S which has better performance is also an effective measure to improve the corrosion resistance of sulfate-resistant cement.

 The manufacturing process of sulphate resisting cement is almost the same as ordinary Portland cement.
 It can be divided into: